EloHope/funkRadio/README.md

 # funkRadio
-The fuRadio bash shell script will let you hear the latest international news broadcasts alongside your favorite songs.
+The funkRadio bash shell script will let you hear the latest international news alongside your favorite songs.